DavidRC-Projects/Approval_Predict/README.md

 ## ML Business Case

-We want an ML model to predict if a loan application will be approved based on historical data from the loan application database.
-The target variable is categorical and contains 2-classes.
-We consider a classification model.
-It is a supervised model, a 2-class, single-label, classification model output: 0 (not approved), 1 (approved).
+We want an ML model to predict whether a loan application will be approved based upon previously gathered loan application data.
+The target variable, `loan_approved`, is categorical and contains two classes: 0 (not approved) and 1 (approved).

+We will consider a classification model, a supervised model with a two-class, single-label output that matches the target.

 Our ideal outcome is to provide our loan officers with reliable insight into processing applications with higher accuracy and efficiency.

 **The model success metrics are:**
-- At least 80% Recall for Approved, on train and test set
+- At least 80% Recall for Approved, on train and test sets
-- At least 80% Precision for Approved, on train and test set
+- At least 80% Precision for Approved, on train and test sets

+**The model will be considered a failure if:**
+- The model fails to achieve 80% recall for approved class
+- The model fails to achieve 80% precision for approved class

+The model output will be a flag, that indicaties if an applicant will be approved or not and the associated probability of approval.

 ## Dashboard Design